 Provides funding to help convert traditional row-cropped fields to continuous vegetative cover.
 Continuous vegetation can increase water infiltration, reduce soil erosion, improve water quality, build soil health, increase wildlife habitat, sequester carbon, and diversify production practices.

 Helps landowners and producers offset the cost of purchasing certain equipment used to address agricultural resource concerns, such as soil health or water quality.
+Equipment can be purchased new, used (if in good working condition), or custom-built with prior approval from county staff.

 In addition to our cost-share programs, our department administers other state and federal programs that help landowners and producers meet their conservation goals.